-- Get boosted this fall!
-Everyone 12+ can now walk-in or book an appointment to get the bivalent COVID-19 booster dose.
+- Get boosted this winter!
+Residents can now walk-in or book an appointment at a Halton Region COVID-19 Community Clinic (all ages 6 months+) to get the bivalent COVID-19 booster dose.
+Appointments are added regularly to our booking system and are available until April 1, 2023.

 Book an appointment